roman-milk/roman-milk.github.io/david-and-jessica.md

+===

- ****** David and Jessica ****** byGotBacon© "Oh god.
+"Oh god.
 That was so good.
 Your scent and your hot cum is so good.
 I love it.
 You came right in my cervix.
 I could feel you pumping me full.
 So good.
 So good."

  "We just keep getting better and better.
 That was so hot.
 Knowing my cum went into your womb made it so much better.
 Breeding you gives me the best feeling ever.